brian-cooney/CV/README.md

   Client-facing experience at a digital agency managing clients like **London Luton Airport**, **Ideal Standard (Armitage Shanks)** and **Stowe School** as well as working with in-house developers to spec, estimate and deliver on projects.

-- **Management**
+- **Team Management**

   4+ years of experience hiring, training and managing a 6 member team.

 **Objective**

 I'm looking to work for an organisation where I can make a meaningful contribution.
 I'm a fast learner, and I'm willing and enthusiastic to learn new technology stacks and skills.

 **Tech skills at a glance:**:

-JavaScript (ES6), React, Node.js, Express, Ruby on Rails, Sinatra, Git workflow, CSS Flexbox, CSS Grid, Git, HTML.
+JavaScript (ES6), React, Node.js, Express, Ruby on Rails, Sinatra, Git workflow, SASS, CSS Flexbox, CSS Grid, HTML.

 ## Projects